 - Pretreatment chamber

+Bioretention systems have an inherent flaw — the force of gravity.
+As stormwater runoff carries pollutants into the system, including sediments and hydrocarbons, they are deposited on top of the bioretention media where it accumulates and quickly clogs the filter media.
 It has been documented that sediment accumulation from just a few storm events can completely clog a bioretention system.
-This leads to drastically reduced infiltration rates, expensive maintenance burdens, and safety issues associated with standing water, depressed landscaping and vector control.
+This leads to drastically reduced infiltration rates, expensive maintenance burdens, and safety issues associated with standing water, depressed landscaping, and vector control.

-The WetlandMod is designed to utilize any type of bioretention mix required to meet local requirements and specifications, including a 5-Inch Per Hour sand compost mix found in most LID manuals.
+The WetlandMod is designed to utilize any type of bioretention mix regardless of your regional standards and regulations.
+From Washington state to Florida, the WetlandMod can address your local requirements and specifications, including a 5-Inch Per Hour sand compost mix found in most Low Impact Development (LID) manuals.